johntad110/AddisHorizonWeb/README.md

 This will start a local development server and provide you with a development URL where you can view and test the website.

-## Customize Configuration:

 For more advanced configuration options and customization, refer to the [Configuration Reference](https://cli.vuejs.org/config/).
-It provides detailed information about various Vue CLI configuration options that can be modified to suit your specific needs.

 ______________________________________________________________________
 Contributions and collaboration are welcome!
 Feel free to fork the repository, make improvements, and submit Pull Requests to help enhance the Addis Horizon website.